The Prospector EP50 (Black)

 Features

-Lumbar pad
+Lumbar Pad

-Plastic Frame with removable Alloy stay
+Removable Large Plastic Frame with Alloy Stay

 Uses shaped 8mm closed cell foam.
 Can be removed when the pack is empty for a 25g weight reduction.